-Let’s consider another examplar of exceptional talent… Michael Jordan.
+Let’s consider another case study of exceptional talent… Michael Jordan.
 It doesn’t take a rocket scientist to look at Michael and say, “I bet he can dunk a basketball.”
 No doubt, we are each born into this world with certain biological predispositions, but there is so much more to the story.

 Unfortunately, our materialistic, celebrity culture promotes a narrow definition of success by rewarding results, not efforts.
-MJ was lavished with wealth and fame for winning championships and for the superhuman grace with which he flew through the air, but he should really be honored for his discipline and work ethic… for the countless hours he spent off the court… logging the miles, lifting weights, studying his opponents, restructuring his mind to deal with adversity, practicing his free throws, working on his dribbling, his bank shot, his passing, and so many other skills… so much so that he could do them all while dead-tired and under pressure.
+MJ was lavished with wealth and fame for winning championships and for the superhuman grace with which he flew through the air, but he should really be honored for his discipline and work ethic… for the countless hours he spent off the court… logging miles, lifting weights, studying his opponents, restructuring his mind to deal with adversity, practicing his free throws, working on his dribbling, his bank shot, his passing, and so many other skills… so much so that he could perform them all while dead-tired and under pressure.

 “If you think you can or think you can’t, you’re right.”

 — Henry Ford

 True or false, let’s define “talent” as some rare and special gift bestowed by the gods upon a select and fortunate few.
 Then, let’s consider the dangers that flow from this erroneous belief…